Research Projects

 Project Summary

-This is a trial of using participatory women’s groups (PWGs) to improve Indigenous maternal and child health.
+This was a trial of using participatory women’s groups (PWGs) to improve Indigenous maternal and child health.
 We know that community involvement in Indigenous health care helps to improve health outcomes.
 Through continuous quality improvement some gains in quality of care have been made but more needs to be done.
 We know that in some low resource countries community involvement in maternal and child health (MCH) helps to empower women and leads to health improvements for women and their babies.
 In Australia, we don’t know whether improvement in MCH outcomes will result from Indigenous women’s groups engaging with MCH data.
-This project aims to find out:
+This project aimed to find out:

 • The effectiveness of women’s groups in improving quality of care and intermediate outcomes in MCH;